lbonanomi/notes/ghe/index.md

 ### NuGet

-* NuGet ***does not work well with git 2.19***.
+* NuGet is observed to ***not work well with git 2.19***.
 Windows users are encouraged to walk back to 2.18 in the face of incredibly slow git traffic.

 ### Abuse Throttle